SoulFireMage/soulfiremage.github.io/content/_index.md

 ## About me

+Currently (October-November 2025) exploring Linux and AI again.
+This time, I'm exploring ideas quite rapidly with the help of Claude Code and other models, including Lm studio models.

  I began learning to code in 2010, in and around a day job that needed.
 The languages were Visual Basic and SQL.
 Persistance and exploration meant, that despite starting approximately 15 years later than most programmers I've spoken with since, I managed to turn it into my day job since roughly 2014.

 I'm not a terribly diligent Github contributor as most code is actually for my job.
 However, I intend to post gists, odd bits of exploration, stories and articles here.